mojodojo101/mojo_blog/all_collections/_posts/2020-06-02-PortableExecutable.md

 [^2]: The Image Base is the point in the Virtual Address Space where you will find the first byte of your Image.
 [^3]: The Section allignment has to be greater than  or equal to the File alignment.
 This variable determines how memory is mapped from ur disk to random access memory.
 [^6]: Certain debuggers cant handle corrupted flags + number of RVA and sizes and will run the exe without debugging.
 Pretty interesting for malware.
-[^7]: Each one of the Data Directorys has 2 fields.
+[^7]: Each one of the Data Directories has 2 fields.
 The first one is a pointer to the Directory and the second one determines the Size.
-In our example there are 16 Data Directorys.
-These Directorys contain stuff like import and export table, so they are definetly important for reverse engineering.
+In our example there are 16 Data Directories.
+These Directories contain stuff like import and export table, so they are definitely important for reverse engineering.
-[^10]: When a table has no entrys the data directory will contain 0x00000000
+[^10]: When a table has no entries the data directory will contain 0x00000000
 [^11]: Might want to read up on the [Import directory table](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#import-directory-table)